 Note: Throughout your training TAC is available via email, toll free telephone number and live chat with our representatives/instructors/coaches if you have any questions concerning your books, online training/testing.

 STEP 3.
-AFTER YOUR TRAINING CONTACT ONE OF OUR PREFERED HOST TRAVEL AGENCY TO START YOUR TRAVEL AGENCY INDEPENDENT HOME-BASED AGENT CONTRACTOR AGREEMENT*
+AFTER YOUR TRAINING CONTACT ONE OF OUR PREFERED HOST TRAVEL AGENCIES TO START YOUR TRAVEL AGENCY INDEPENDENT HOME-BASED AGENT CONTRACTOR AGREEMENT*

 How to Become a Travel Agent